peec/minibase/README.md

 ### Simple (if you want)

+If you really want no OO-code you can create your apps really fast.
-There are no built in router configuration, it's neatly wrapped with a method that takes 3 arguments.
-HTTP method, uri and callback.
-Note, there are also OOP way of routing using `Controller.method` approach.
+Note, there are also OO-way of routing using `Controller.method` approach.
 See more about [**Routing**](docs/routing.md).

 *Creating your app in ~11 lines of code*